xmtp/cli-starter/README.md

 1. `npm i` in this folder
 2. Run `npm run watch` in your terminal, and leave it running as you complete this exercise
-3. Ensure that installation succeeded by running `./xmtp --help` in another terminal window
+3. Ensure that installation succeeded by running `xmtp --help` in another terminal window
-4. Initialize with a random wallet by running `./xmtp init`
+4. Initialize with a random wallet by running `xmtp init`

 ### Tools we will be using